Menu

 Alberta-Specific Findings

-Alberta’s mental health crisis is particularly acute, with the province facing some of the highest rates of mental health issues, substance abuse, and suicide in the country.
+Alberta’s mental health crisis is acute, with the province facing some of the highest rates of mental health issues, substance abuse, and suicide in the country.
 Here are some of the most pressing Alberta-specific findings from the State of Mental Health in Canada report:

 - Suicide Rates: Alberta’s suicide rate stands at 14.3 deaths per 100,000 people, well above the national average.
 This issue is most acute among Indigenous communities, where the rates are even higher.

 - Limited Access to Mental Health Professionals: Alberta is grappling with a shortage of mental health professionals, with just 10.6 psychiatrists per 100,000 people, compared to 13 per 100,000 people nationally.
 This shortage results in limited access to critical mental health services, especially in rural areas.
+Unfortunately, this is a growing trend nationally as the country struggles to retain and bring in more medical professionals to meet the population boom brought on by the federal government.

 - Toxic Drug and Opioid Crisis: Alberta continues to experience one of the highest overdose death rates in the country, driven in large part by the toxic drug supply.
 This crisis is having a profound effect on the mental health of individuals, many of whom also struggle with concurrent disorders.
 The lack of coordinated care for substance use and mental health conditions only exacerbates the situation.
 The Alberta Government has been focused on expanding access to addiction treatments and pursuing transformational changes to policy and service systems.